GoekeLab/xpore/docs/source/index.rst

    configuration
    preparation
    data
-   scripts
+   cmd

 Contacts
 --------
-xPore is maintained by `Ploy N. Pratanwanich <https://github.com/ploy-rukawa>`_ and `Jonathan Goeke <https://github.com/jonathangoeke>`_ from the Genome Institute of Singapore, A*STAR.
+xPore is maintained by `Ploy N. Pratanwanich <https://github.com/ploy-np>`_ and `Jonathan Goeke <https://github.com/jonathangoeke>`_ from the Genome Institute of Singapore, A*STAR.

 If you want to contribute, please leave an issue in `our repo <https://github.com/GoekeLab/xpore>`_